Section 10 of 15

 9.3.7 – Package Markings and Labels

 Shippers print required markings directly on the package, an attached label, or tag.
-An important package marking is the name of the hazardous material.
+An important package marking is the name of the HazMat.
 It is the same name as the one on the shipping paper.
 The requirements for marking vary by package size and material being transported.
 When required, the shipper will put the following on the package:

 - The name and address of shipper or consignee.